This page in Swedish

 Agneta is member of the International Editorial Board (IEB) for the Journal of Child Health Care.
 She is a referee for several journals, and on regular basis she participates in examination committees and as external reviewer at Swedish universities.

-Agneta is the principal supervisor for two doctoral students admitted for PhD studies at Örebro University, and she is also assistant supervisor for four doctoral students; three at Örebro University and one at the University of Oslo, Norway.
+Agneta is the principal supervisor for two doctoral students admitted for PhD studies at Örebro University, and she is also assistant supervisor for two doctoral students.

 Ongoing Research and research collaboration, in brief